 Is Baking Soda Good For Your Hair?

+When it comes to hair care and scalp health, natural remedies and beauty tips can be a game-changer.
 Although not backed by medical or scientific evidence, many people report favorable results after washing their hair with baking soda.
 Here are a few benefits of baking soda for your hair:

 1. Acts As A Cleansing Agent